The easy misunderstanding

 - delayed billing

-If notice/support runs $12,000 to $22,500 and outside response costs add another $15,000 to $40,000, the practice can be staring at roughly $27,000 to $62,500 before a major regulator issue or a long shutdown ever shows up.
+Put modest numbers together and the stack gets real.
+If notice/support runs $12,000 to $22,500 and outside response costs add another $15,000 to $40,000, the practice can be staring at $27,000 to $62,500 before a major regulator issue ever appears.

 Simple decision rule

 If the policy would not comfortably pay for counsel, notification, and a week or two of operational drag at the same time, assume the limit or structure is too thin.
+Breach notification is not a postage problem.

 Next step